Knowledge Transfer and Innovation Fund full guidance

 In assessing the applications that come in there will be a need to be an assessment of the eligibility of the applicant and the eligibility of the application.

-If your application is successful, you will receive an approval letter KTIF 3 (2015).
+If your application is successful, you will receive an approval letter KTIF 3.
 You must sign and return the letter before any expenditure is incurred.
+If your approved project is a multi-year project (spanning over more than one financial year), you must wait for confirmation to proceed from the KTIF team at the start of each financial year before incurring any new expenditure.

 Inspection and verification checks